NikKowPHP/social-brain/chapters/chapter-12.md

 4.  **The Vulnerability Hangover:** Did you experience any second-guessing or regret after the fact?
 What did that feel like?
 The goal is to normalize this feeling as part of the process.
 5.  **Path to Adaptive:** How does practicing setting boundaries help you strengthen your least-dominant brain profile?

 **Join the Orchestra:** Setting boundaries is notoriously difficult, especially for Connectors.
-Read stories from others who have navigated this challenge and share your own experience in our private forum at [AuthorWebsite.com/community/chapter-12].
+In the community, this is a constant topic of conversation, with members sharing scripts, encouragement, and stories of navigating the "vulnerability hangover."